On groups with definable $f$-generics definable in $p$-adically closed fields: Introduction

-\begin{Rmk} Note that Theorem \ref{f-generic-type-has-bounded-orbit} (vi) gives a positive answer for Ellis group conjecture asked first by Newelski \cite{Newelski} and then formulated precisely by Pillay \cite{Pillay-TD}, which makes it reasonable to consider definably amenable groups as the ``stable-like" groups in NIP environment. \end{Rmk}
+\begin{Rmk} Fact \ref{f-generic-type-has-bounded-orbit} (vi) gives a positive answer to the so-called Ellis group conjecture.
+The equality between $G/G^{00}$ and the Ellis group, under possibly additional assumptions, was suggested first by Newelski \cite{Newelski} in Question 5.5 and Problem 5.6.
+A precise formulation under an assumption of $NIP$ and definable amenability was made by Pillay \cite{Pillay-TD}.
+This makes it reasonable to consider definably amenable groups as the ``stable-like" groups in $NIP$ environment. \end{Rmk}